Autolinking

 array — if the platform for which the autolinking algorithm is run is not present in this array, it's just skipped in the search results.

-Starting from SDK 52, Expo Autolinking comes enabled by default, if you would like to use the React Native community CLI autolinking instead, set EXPO_USE_COMMUNITY_AUTOLINKING=1
+Starting from SDK 52, Expo Autolinking replaces the React Native community CLI autolinking by default.
+If you would like to use the React Native community CLI's autolinking instead, set the environment variable EXPO_USE_COMMUNITY_AUTOLINKING=1

 and add @react-native-community/cli